Church Leadership

 Rev. Jonathan Cowan

-Jonathan began as a minister for Trinity in December 2019.
-He grew up on Vancouver Island, BC.
-Jonathan and Coralie met at Northwest Baptist College in Langley, B.C.
+Jonathan began as an associate minister for Trinity in December 2019.
+He was installed as minister in 2022.
+Jonathan grew up on Vancouver Island, BC.
+Jonathan met his wife, Coralie, at Northwest Baptist College in Langley, B.C.
 They have been married since 1995 and have been blessed with four children.

-God has, in His providence, moved them across North America serving His church for His glory.
+God has, in His providence, moved them across North America.
 Jonathan has served in Baptist denominations in BC, Alberta, and Georgia.
-Jonathan was ordained in the Southern Baptist convention in 1998.
+Jonathan was ordained in the Southern Baptist Convention in 1998.
 He received his MDiv from Covenant Seminary (PCA) in St. Louis, Missouri in 2014.
 He was subsequently installed as a minister in the Canadian Presbytery of the ARP in 2014.
-He has served in the ARP in New Brunswick and now Ontario.
+He has served in the ARP in New Brunswick and Ontario.
 It is Jonathan's hope that God can use him to encourage the church in their union with Christ so that we live as salt and light in God's world.

 Our Elders